tobelight/tobelight/README.md

 ### Hi there 👋

+Recommendation algorithms are confusing, and junk information fills the world.
+I don't want to be fed by recommendation algorithms.
+I will actively search for the information I want, just like many years ago.

 <!--
 **tobelight/tobelight** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.